mone27/Tonio-V98T-boardgame/README.md

 The graphical interface uses the [libGDX](https://libgdx.com/) library.\
 All images were downloaded from [Game-icons.net](https://game-icons.net/).

-## Requirements
+## (Updated) Requirements

 - Java JDK version 21 or higher
-- Gradle version 8.5 or higher
+- Gradle version 9.1 or higher

 ## Usage

 ### From a terminal

-First, run the Gradle wrapper (once is enough):
+If the Gradle wrapper is broken (e.g., missing the wrapper .jar), or if you want to update the Gradle version, first install Gradle, then run:

 ```bash
 gradle wrapper